quiltedhills/htfc3-kubejs_patches/README.md

 • Dropped the output rate for the Unfired Brick deployer recipes from 100% to 70%, added IE metal press (and Mekanism) recipes with 100% output rate to take their place.
 For comparison, knapping by hand has a 5:3 output ratio, which translates to a 60% rate <br/>
 • Made some Clay recipes accept colored TFC sands, as opposed to being limited to vanilla sand <br/>
 • Made oven appliances such as cooking pots and kettles count as oven insulation <br/>
-• Added a Mekanism recipe for turning Loose Rocks into bricks <br/>
+• Added Mekanism recipes for making Andesite Alloy and for turning Loose Rocks into bricks <br/>
-• Added a Mekanism recipe for making Andesite Alloy <br/>
 • Made the more advanced Stone Brick recipes also include Gypsum/Alabaster <br/>

 • Micromissiles found in loot chests now only have 5 shots instead of 100 <br/>